php-ecma-intl/ext/docs/readthedocs/reference/ecma-intl-locale-options.rst

         :param Stringable | string | null $calendar: The calendar to use with the locale.
         :param Stringable | string | false | null $caseFirst: The case sorting algorithm to use with the locale.
         :param Stringable | string | null $collation: The collation algorithm to use with the locale.
+        :param Stringable | string | null $currency: The currency to set on the locale.
         :param Stringable | string | null $hourCycle: The hour cycle to use with the locale.
         :param Stringable | string | null $language: The language to use with the locale.
         :param Stringable | string | null $numberingSystem: The numbering system to use with the locale.